CheckPointSW-Community/aws-tgw-r8040/README.md

 # CloudGuard Network Security for AWS Transit Gateway Demonstration

-Terraform scripts for transit gateway demonstration of CloudGuard in AWS \
+Terraform scripts for deployment of a transit gateway with CloudGuard in AWS \
 Builds the complete environment with web and application servers, northbound and southbound e-w hubs \
 See https://github.com/rcove/aws-tgw-r8040/blob/master/TGW%20POC%20v4.pdf for a diagram of the enviroment